dart-lang/test/pkgs/test/README.md

 }
 ```

-The setup script only executes once regardless of how many test suites or tests
+The setup script for a given URI only executes once regardless of how many test
-call `globalSetup()`.
-Global teardown callbacks registered with
+suites or tests call `globalSetup()` with that URI.
+Global teardown callbacks
-[`addGlobalTearDown()`] are executed when the test runner closes.
+registered with [`addGlobalTearDown()`] are executed when the test runner closes.

 `globalSetup()` takes a [`Uri`][Uri] resolved with the following rules:
 * **Root-relative URIs** (beginning with `/`, like `Uri.parse('/test/setup.dart')`):